elif1305/Project_Checkout/README.md

 ## Learning Outcomes

-At the end of the this project, students will be able to;
+At the end of the this project,

 - analyze a problem, create e-commerce website page.